readium/readium-css/readiumCSS/docs/CSS-multicolumn_Layout.md

 [An editor’s draft of CSS multicolumn Layout Module Level 2 exists](https://drafts.csswg.org/css-multicol-2/) but it is quite empty at the moment.

 From experience, I can also report there tends to be implementation-specific bugs with newer layout specs e.g. flexbox, grid, etc.

+### Missing pieces

+There are several shortcomings we must deal with:

+- the `column-gap` applies to adjacent column boxes, but there is nothing to set a `columns-start-margin` and `columns-end-margin`: this is particularly problematic when columns are set at the `:root` level and overflow;
+- there is no JavaScript API available, we don’t even know the number of columns which have been created and their real width;
+- since we can’t use `overflow: paged-x`, there is no way we can force the `scrollWidth` to be a multiple of the viewport, we must force the creation of an extra column if needed.
+- the lack of “column queries” makes it really difficult for authors to do responsive design.